Need expert help?

 Scuba diving is possible off the coast of many islands.
 In Bora Bora, you'll find an amazing array of sharks at Tapu, the entrance to the lagoon on the west side (I included this spot in my article on top 10 "bucket list" destinations for scuba divers at Go World Travel Guide).
 Really spectacular diving can be found in the Tuamotu Atolls.

-TRAVEL SPECIAL: Le Tahiti by Pearl Resorts
+TRAVEL SPECIAL: Le Tikehau by Pearl Resorts

 When you'll see what, and where, when diving in French Polynesia